mdaffin/disconnected.systems/content/blog/2017-03-04-pi-zero-w-rover-setup.md

 echo 1500000 > /sys/class/pwm/pwmchip0/pwm1/duty_cycle
 ```

 This will make the rover drive forward for 1 second then stop.
-However, if it
+If it
 drives backwards then simply swap the servos around or reverse the numbers
 above.
+If one or both servos do not move double check your wiring.

-Try experimenting with different values, but values above 2000000 or below
+Try experimenting with different values, but values above `2000000` or below
-1000000 will just make the servo go in full forward or full reverse.
+`1000000` will just make the servo go in full forward or full reverse.
 Values
 between these will make the servo move at various speeds between full reverse
 and full forward.